rbms-bsc/DCRMR/_pages/Additional-notes/Custodial-history-of-item.md

 ><CITE>Library copy: Part of King George III’s Library.
 Donated to the nation by King George IV (1762-1830)</CITE>

 <a name="9.42.3.2">9.42.3.2</a> Record physical evidence of provenance on the item such as bookplates, stamps, autographs, and manuscript annotations as [Modification of item](/DCRMR/additional-notes/Modification-of-item/) if considered important (see [9.41.33.1](/DCRMR/additional-notes/Modification-of-item/#9.41.33.1)).

+<a name="9.42.3.3">9.42.3.3</a> *Optionally*, record the immediate source of acquisition of item as Custodial history of item if considered important and if not recorded as [Immediate source of acquisition of item](/DCRMR/additional-notes/Immediate-source-of-acquisition-of-item/) (see ([9.425.3.1](/DCRMR/additional-notes/Immediate-source-of-acquisition-of-item/#9.425.3.1)).

+>Example:
+><CITE>Gift from the Franklin D. Roosevelt Library, Jan.
+9, 1950</CITE>
+>(*Comment*: Immediate source of acquisition recorded as Custodial history of item)

 ---